-And in arguably the biggest direct heritage windfall from the study, the charming Victorian former Edward J. and Samuel Spink warehouse-workshop at 488 La trobe, which was recently directly subject to proposed demolition under an apartment development is now also accorded formal protection.
+And in arguably the biggest direct heritage windfall from the study, the charming Victorian former Edward J. and Samuel Spink warehouse-workshop at 488 La trobe, which was recently directly subject to proposed demolition under an apartment development should be accorded formal protection.

-All nominated sites within the study will soon be subject to an interim heritage overlay, pending the Minister’s approval, preventing them in theory from either demolition or inappropriate development.
+All nominated sites within the study should soon be subject to an interim heritage overlay, preventing demolition or inappropriate development.
 The panel process that will prefigure permanent protection can take up to year, so interim listing will ensure we don’t lose anything while that occurs.